-Well, maybe not everyone but this post is in response to something I had written in 2017 titled, Why I am Not Sending Everyone a Christmas Card and while I am most likely not sending everyone in my address book a card this year, (because my handwriting, it sucks); I am sending cards because this year warrants a card like none other.
+Well, maybe not everyone, but this post is in response to something I wrote in 2017 titled, Why I am Not Sending Everyone a Christmas Card, and while I am most likely not sending everyone in my address book a card this year, (because my handwriting, it sucks), I am sending cards because this year warrants a card like no other.

-Communication, loving words, a thoughtful note, and encouragement.
-A year like this deserves to have something at the end of it that is cheerful, loving, and good, doesn’t it?
+Communication, loving words, a thoughtful note, and encouragement are all important.
+A year like this deserves to have something at the conclusion of it that is cheerful, loving, and good, doesn’t it?

-I know a lot of you are thinking, just get this year over already and while I wholeheartedly agree with you, I also think that we should close this year out with some good vibes and some closure as good karma as well.
+I know a lot of you are thinking, just get this year over already, and although I wholeheartedly agree with you, I also think that we should end this year with some good vibes.

-In 2017, I gave reasons I couldn’t be bothered with sending holiday cards, so let’s go over that list now some three years later, while in the middle of a pandemic.
+In 2017, I gave reasons I couldn’t be bothered sending holiday cards, so let’s go through that list now, three years later, in the midst of a pandemic.

 1- “I am only sending cards to those who aren’t on social media”

-My point was that most of my friends were already in the know about my shenanigans in 2017 because I was still on Facebook.
-But currently, I have not been on that social media platform since leaving it in August.
+My argument was that most of my friends were already in the know about my shenanigans in 2017 because I was still on Facebook.
+But I have not been on that social media platform since leaving it in August.

-So the biggest takeaway I have learned since leaving Facebook besides not missing it, is that many of my “friends” didn’t even realize I had even left Facebook.
-In fact, one of my neighbors didn’t even notice my disappearance for over two months.
+So the most important thing I have learned since leaving Facebook, besides not missing it, is that many of my “friends” didn’t even realize I had even left Facebook.
+In fact, one of my neighbors didn’t notice my disappearance for over two months.

-And I was in a daily group chat with her.
+And I was in a daily Messenger group chat with her.

-It definitely opened my eyes to the fact that I was not the local celebrity I thought I was in my head.
+It definitely opened my eyes to the fact that I was not the local celebrity I imagined myself to be.
 It took me down quite a few notches.
-That’s okay, I needed to be taken down quite a few notches. (see #6)
+That’s okay.
+I needed to be taken down a notch or two. (see #6)

 2- “People who aren’t on social media are more likely to appreciate a holiday card with our faces plastered on it“

-Perhaps no one is likely to appreciate any holiday card with our faces plastered on it.
+Perhaps no one is likely to appreciate any holiday card with anyone’s faces plastered on it.
 Well, do I have a surprise in store for everyone on my Christmas card list this year.
-I will send out greetings with pictures of a totally different “family” within it to surprise the hell out of everyone.
+I’m going to send out greeting cards with images of a completely different “family” inside of it to surprise the hell out of everyone.

 I mean, they didn’t even know I wasn’t on Facebook, so they probably won’t even notice the difference.

 Honey, I feel you.
-Stamps are expensive and we are all on a budget, but the post office did us a SOLID this year, so I really owe it to them to buy a book of stamps.
-Hell, I might even buy them a bottle of vodka too.
+Stamps are pricey, and we’re all on a tight budget, but the post office did us a SOLID this year, so I really owe it to them to buy a book of stamps.
+Hell, I might even buy them a bottle of vodka, too.

 4- “Plus, we will save the environment because of less paper!”

-This was long before everyone bought all the paper towels and toilet paper.
-So you need to be choosy with your card list.
-To the people whom I don’t really talk to anymore, I will save the card in case I run out of toilet paper.
+This was long before everyone went out and bought all the paper towels and toilet paper.
+As a result, you must be choosy with your card list.
+I will save the cards for individuals I don’t talk to anymore in case I run out of toilet paper.

 5- “I want to be my mom” (essentially take my time writing notes in the cards like my mom used to do)